SyntheticStars/MAL-Scrubber/README.md

 7) Read all the notes inside the file.
 It's the text that comes after a #.
 They're green in a proper code editor or Np++
 8) Save the changes, exit the file, double click on it (or run after dragging into cmd if you're an oldfriend).
 9) Sit back and enjoy watching a retro-chronological slideshow of your forum posts... being deleted :>

-Note: The 3 steps above take 15 minutes, in the worst case, just look it up in YT.
+Note: The steps above take 15 minutes, in the worst case, just look it up in YT if you need help with the webdriver and python enviroment.
+There are simple 2-4 minute videos for each of the 1st 3 steps and that is with(!) explanation.
+Repeating what they show there takes even less time.